gtrainor/recipes-and-ratings-analysis1/README.md

 | 2000192946| 120345     | 2015-05-10 | 2      | Recipe too sweet!
 Use 1/3 cup sugar, not 2 cups.    |

-Provided these datasets, I am investigating whether a recipe with a 'healthy' tag will exhibit specific patterns in terms of the other tags and nutritional features that it is described by.
-As a result, I separated the values in the 'nutrition' column into individual columns, such as 'calories (#)', 'sugar (PDV)', and others.
-I additioinally created a 'healthy' column that consisted of True and Falses, true if one the recipes describing tags was 'healthy' and false if not.
-The most relevant columns for this question are 'tags', 'calories', 'sodium, 'minutes', 'n_steps', 'protein', 'rating', and 'healthy.
+Provided these datasets, I am investigating whether a recipe with a `healthy` tag will exhibit specific patterns in terms of the other tags and nutritional features that it is described by.
+As a result, I separated the values in the `nutrition`  column into individual columns, such as 'calories (#)', 'sugar (PDV)', and others.
+I additioinally created a 'healthy' column that consisted of True and Falses, true if one the recipes describing tags was `healthy` and false if not.
+The most relevant columns for this question are `tags`, `calories` , `sodium` , `minutes` , `n_steps` , `protein` , `rating` , and '`healthy` .

 This question is important because understanding these associations can help individuals better identify recipes that align with their dietary goals.
 It can also support recipe creators and platforms in improving categorization and recommendations for health-conscious users.